Gifsplanation via Latent Shift: A Simple Autoencoder Approach to Counterfactual Generation for Chest X-rays: Acknowledgements

 \section{Acknowledgements}

 We thank Joseph D. Viviano, Chin-Wei Huang, Lan Dao, Jin Long, Pranav Rajpurkar, William J Sehnert, and Levon Vogelsang for useful discussions.
-This research is based on work partially supported by Carestream Health and the CIFAR AI and COVID-19 Catalyst Grants.
+This research is based on work partially supported by Carestream Health, the CIFAR AI and COVID-19 Catalyst Grants, and by NIH/NIBIB Grants 75N92020D00018 / 75N92020F00001.
 Some of the computing for this project was performed on the Sherlock cluster.
 We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.
 We thank AcademicTorrents.com for making data available for our research.